Festivaalin opastekylttejä Suvilahdessa.

 Safer space for everyone

 The festival and all of its digital channels are safe spaces, and any inappropriate behaviour or harassment is forbidden.
 Inappropriate comments are not allowed and will be removed from all social media channels.
-This year’s World Village Festival will provide access to the services of a Harassment Contact Person in case of any incidents of harassment.
+World Village Festival will provide access to the services of a Harassment Contact Person in case of any incidents of harassment.
 Read more.

 Forbidden items